What is an Executive MBA Program (EMBA)?

 A Global Emphasis and Degree-Related Travel

-The Financial Times business education editor Della Bradshaw suggests that in recent years the trend has been to develop EMBA programs taught in different nations, often through alliances between business schools.
-Some executive MBA programs require extensive travel combined with substantial time spent with classmates in person.
+International entrepreneur and billionaire Elon Musk criticized the MBA curriculum, saying that “the MBA-ization of America” doesn’t promote innovative thinking.
+To help graduates gain a global edge, in recent years, EMBA programs are including short-term study abroad programs in different nations, often through alliances between business schools.
+In addition, some executive MBA programs require extensive travel combined with substantial time spent with classmates in person.

-The Global Executive MBA at Duke University provides a fascinating example.
-The school’s program intersperses web-enabled assignments with week-long in-person sessions that rotate through Duke’s North Carolina campus along with international financial capitals like Shanghai, Santiago, New Delhi, and Berlin.
+The Global Executive MBA at Duke University provides a fascinating long-term example.
+The school’s 21-month program intersperses web-enabled assignments with week-long in-person sessions that rotate through Duke’s North Carolina campus along with international financial capitals like Shanghai, Santiago, New Delhi, and Berlin.
+Wichita State University offers a similar program, sending students to Shanghai and Berlin for global business competitions, giving students first-hand experiences in the business practices of another culture.

 A More Personal Touch

-Unlike full-or part-time MBA programs, EMBA programs typically offer their students with personal support and attention.
-One way they do this is through ongoing one-on-one career coaching offered by business school staff and alumni.
-Other methods of providing personal support involve a variety of concierge services they provide to save time for their busy executive students.
-Most EMBA programs also provide travel and lodging arrangements, textbooks and computer resources, and catered meals during classes—the hallmark characteristic of executive MBA programs.
+Unlike full-or part-time MBA programs, EMBA programs typically offer their students personal support and attention.
+One way they do this is through ongoing one-on-one career coaching provided by business school staff and alumni.
+Other methods of providing individual support involve various concierge services they provide to save time for their busy executive students.
+Most EMBA programs also offer travel and lodging arrangements, textbooks and computer resources, and catered meals during classes—the hallmark characteristic of executive MBA programs.

 Less Competitive Applicant Pool